noamraph/nix-pills/pills/16-nixpkgs-parameters.md

     let pkgs = import <nixpkgs> { inherit system; };
     ...

 Why is it useful?
-With this parameter it\'s very easy to select a set of packages for a particular system.
+With this parameter it's very easy to select a set of packages for a particular system.
 For example:

     nix-build -A psmisc --argstr system i686-linux